Yves Daccord

-Yves Daccord is a renowned humanitarian leader, international strategist, influencer and changemaker.
-His current focus is on the theme of security, social contract and the role of cities at the age of digital surveillance and pandemics, which is the subject of a special initiative he is leading at Harvard's Berkman Klein Center for Internet and society.
+Yves Daccord (born 1964), is a humanitarian leader, international strategist, influencer and changemaker.
 From 2010 – March 2020 Yves was Director-General of the International Committee of the Red Cross (ICRC), a global humanitarian organization employing 20,000 staff.
 A former journalist, TV producer and international relations expert, his ICRC career spanned more than two decades in a variety of posts and challenging contexts – including Israel and the Occupied Territories, Sudan, Yemen, Chechnya and Georgia.
+Daccord currently leads the Edgelands Institute Harvard University’s first-ever Pop-Up Institute.
+He also leads the #Principles4Peace initiative to reshape peace processes around the world and chairs the Board of the International Human Rights Film Festival of Geneva.